sentclose/sentc-docs/docs/guide/light/user.md

 - Asymmetric key pairs only for the device.
 - Device ID.

-For user account:
+For a user account:
 - The actual JWT for this session.
 - The refresh token for this session.
 - User ID

-To get the data, just access the data in the user class.
+To get the data, access the data in the user class.

 :::: tabs#p

 @tab Javascript
-The devices are from type UserDeviceList
+The devices are from the type UserDeviceList

 ```ts
 //user from login